jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Techvolution will give it to us.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/UnevenDiligentGreendarnerdragonfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/UnevenDiligentGreendarnerdragonfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div> [Credit: Rossman Repair Group](https://www.youtube.com/watch?v=VJ_TGoqVoM8)

 ## Segway

 A crisis should teach us to evolve.
-But, so many big problems in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politicians borrowed more money.
+But, the many in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politicians borrowed more money instead.
 They bailed out more "too big to fail" manufacturers, insurance companies, and banks, to prevent having to admit something was wrong with our society.

 But this pandemic is something else.
 Printing more money can't kill a virus.
 Regular people literally can't go shopping to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.

 If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
 I'm sure Conservative and Progressive commentators and politicians blaming each other for your problems will entertain you for years to come.

 Covid-19 is a wake-up call to those who want to hear it.
 The truth is regular people need to step up.
-Doing our job, shopping a lot, voting every four years is enough to get a healthy society.
-We can't assume nig government and big business will educate our kids, make a healthy medical system, and provide a reliable livelihood.
+Doing our job, shopping a lot, voting every four years is not enough to earn a healthy society.
+We can't assume big government or big business will educate our kids, make a healthy medical system, and provide a reliable livelihood.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, the middle-class has gotten better technology in our private lives.
 But we haven't updated our politics to the modern age.

-We could be doing so much better during this pandemic and in our lives.
-With digital technology, we can unpower the middlemen, and empower Main Street.
-Doctors, adjusters, mechanics, therapists, tailors, educators, everyone with a frontline skill can hold their levers of power once again.
-Only then will we pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with skill.
+We could be doing so much better during in our lives.
+With digital technology, we can unpower the middlemen, and empower the specialists on Main Street.
+Doctors, mechanics, therapists, tailors, educators, everyone with a frontline skill can hold their levers of power once again.
+Only then will we pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with professionalism.

 To get to this new world, Main Street needs a new philosophy.